KateWenqiZhu/KateWenqiZhu.github.io/_pages/teaching.md

 ---

 ### Teaching at the University of Oxford
+**C6.5 Theory of Deep Learning, Tutor and Marker**, Mathematical Institute, 2025

-**C6.2 Continuous Optimization, Tutor**, Mathematical Institute, 2023-24
+**C6.2 Continuous Optimization, Tutor**, Mathematical Institute, 2023-26

 Taught 4th-year undergraduates and master's students in classes (class size: 15-25); coordinated the classes and mentored teaching assistants; conducted consultation sessions.
 16 contact hours.